PythonRSAS/pythonrsas.github.io/_posts/2022-07-21-1-Commercial-real-estate-and-risks.md

 Office is a very different story, which is not so much inflation related.

-After 2 years of staying home, office works are coming back to office.
+After 2+ years of staying home, office works are coming back to office.
 But some never go back.
 And many are working in hybrid mode.
-If the hybrid mode stays, and those who have not come back to office never returns, then this sector may have serious problems.
+As a result, occupancy rates are staying lower than prepandemic levels.
+If the remote + hybrid mode stays, and those who have not come back to office never returns, then this sector may have serious problems.

+With the crime rate increasing in some major metropolitan cities, office workers are even less inclined to come back to office 5 days a week.

+Using myself as an example, before Covid, I used to be in the office nearly 7 days a week.
+I liked to study and work on my book when the office was quiet during the weeekend.
+Now, with the NYC crime rate, I try not to get out of my place if I can help it.